Stefanuk12/laminar_fluent/README.md

 3. Run `pesde install` while `cd` in this (root) directory
    1. \[Optional\] Reload Luau Language Server (`CTRL + P` and search for it)
 4. Run [build.bat](./scripts/build.bat)
+5. Use the outputted file in project root > `dist.lua`